 HIS Variman RETS 1.7.2 Server Implementation

 HIS has implemented Variman RETS Server Version 3.2.0b1.
 Variman is developed under a BSD-style license at the Center for REALTOR(R) Technology.
-The Attached Spreadsheet contains the table of contents from the RETS 1.7.2 specification in the left column.
+This PDF of Available RETS Fields Attached contains the table of contents from the RETS 1.7.2 specification in the left column.
 The right column shows ‘Reference’ if the item is for reference only, ‘Yes’ if this feature exists for the HIS RETS Server, and ‘No’ if this feature does not exist.

 The HIS Variman RETS Server provides real-time access to the REsearch database.
 RETS users have 24/7 access to the REsearch database.
 Each RETS user is assigned a RETS profile that defines what information they are allowed to access.
 The three most common profiles are VOW, IDX and TAX.
 The VOW profile provides access to all Listings and is designed to provide data for Virtual Office Websites.
 The IDX profile is limited to active and contingent statuses and only the fields allowed to be displayed on consumer facing websites.
 The TAX profile consists of only Tax data, no listing, agent or office information is available.

 The HIS Variman RETS 1.7.2 Server supports COMPACT and COMPACT Decoded formats.
 Standard-XML format is NOT supported.
 See Section 13 of this specification